 5. How Schools Influence Real Estate Decisions

-In many cases, school assignments can influence:
+In many cases, school assignments can influence housing decisions throughout the Raleigh area.

 -